thuml/predrnn-pytorch/README.md

 # PredRNN (NeurIPS 2017)
-A PyTorch implementation of PredRNN [[paper](https://papers.nips.cc/paper/6689-predrnn-recurrent-neural-networks-for-predictive-learning-using-spatiotemporal-lstms)], a recurrent network with twisted space-time memory cells for video data.
+A PyTorch implementation of PredRNN [[paper](https://papers.nips.cc/paper/6689-predrnn-recurrent-neural-networks-for-predictive-learning-using-spatiotemporal-lstms)], a recurrent network with *twisted and zigzag space-time memory cells* for video data.

 Given a sequence of previous frames, our model generates multi-step future frames.
 Video prediction models have been used for precipitation nowcasting, early activity recognition, physical scene understanding, model-based visual planning, and etc.